January 28, 2025

 Pros

-- No changes: There’s less of a learning curve for operation staff if your current system continues to be used.
+• No changes: Operation staff faces less of a learning curve if they continue using your current system.

 Cons